 - Municipal officials, state legislators, and the waste management industry find better approaches to solid waste management that reduce the rate of landfill expansion and lower long-term costs to towns and taxpayers;

-- Tribal communities prepare for the arrival of the emerald ash borer, an invasive forest pest that poses serious threats to the centuries-old traditions and livelihoods of Wabanaki basketmakers;
+- Tribal communities prevent the spread of the emerald ash borer, an invasive forest pest that poses serious threats to the centuries-old traditions and livelihoods of Wabanaki basketmakers;

-- State agencies, shellfishmen, and towns develop better ways to clean up and reopen clam flats closed due to degraded water.
+- State agencies, shellfish harvesters, and towns develop better ways to clean up and reopen clam flats closed due to degraded water.

 From Fort Kent to Kittery and Eastport to the Rangeley Lakes, teams of students and faculty with expertise in business, engineering, forestry, economics, communication, and many other fields have used our state as their laboratory.
 Rather than concentrating on theoretical situations in books or on the screen, our students gain hands-on experience working with local partners to expand economic opportunities, manage our natural resources, encourage entrepreneurship, protect our environment, and build resilient communities.

 Since 2009, we have created opportunities for more than 600 students and over 160 faculty at institutions across Maine to learn while doing.
 Our vision is to accelerate the development of higher education networks that can inspire a new generation of engaged citizens by providing them with transformative experiences impacting lives and communities.